Huangnli/robot-web-and-api-testing/README.md

 ## Installation
 Robot Framework is implemented with Python, so you need to have Python installed.
 >`pip install robotframework`

-## Installation of libraries
-`pip install -U robotframework-seleniumlibrary`

-`pip install -U robotframework-requests`

->`pip list`: To list which packages have been installed and their versions.

 ## Installation of Web Drivers
 The web driver version needs to be the same as your browser.
 > I used versions `113.0.5672.93` of Chrome browser.